 A classic autumnal cake with an extra kick of warming ginger.
-Easy to make and a lovely treat to take to a halloween or bonfire party.
+Easy to make and a lovely treat to take to a Halloween or Bonfire Night party.

 200g butter plus extra for greasing

 200g golden syrup

 60g light soft brown sugar (plus extra for sprinkling)